ycamancio/device-api/README.md

 ### What is missing?
 From the original requirements:
 - **Better test coverage**: I couldn't write the tests for the web layer (Controller) which I could do with more two hours.
-Unfortunately, these are being busy days and I couldn't spend more time on this project.
 - Not only unit tests but also integration tests would be good to have.

 From what I would like to implement: